DevExpress/devextreme-documentation/api-reference/10 UI Components/dxVectorMap/1 Configuration/layers/selectionMode.md

 Specifies whether single or multiple map elements can be selected on a vector map.

 ---
-Several options and methods are connected with the selection operation.
+Several properties and methods are connected with the selection operation.
 To specify whether single or multiple areas can be selected at a time, use the **selectionMode** option.
 To determine whether a certain area is selected when the UI component is created, use the **isSelected** field of the object returned by the [customize](/api-reference/20%20Data%20Visualization%20Widgets/dxVectorMap/1%20Configuration/layers/customize.md '/Documentation/ApiReference/UI_Components/dxVectorMap/Configuration/layers/#customize') callback function.

 At runtime, you can do the following operations.